Navin Ramgoolam: Honours

-Ramgoolam has received several accolades and honours.
-In 1998 he was made an Honorary Fellow of the London School of Economics and Political Science (LSE), Dr Honoris Causa by the University of Mauritius, Dr Honoris Causa from Aligarh Muslim University, India and Dr Honoris Causa by the Jawaharlal Nehru University, India in October 2005.
-Other awards he attained are the Grand Officier de la Legion d'Honneur from France in March 2006, the Honorary Freeman of Rodrigues from Rodrigues Regional Assembly in March 2007, The Wilberforce Medal from Wilberforce Lecture Trust, Hull, United Kingdom in June 2007, The Rajiv Gandhi Award from Mumbai Regional Congress Committee, India in August 2007, The Pravasi Bharatiya Samman Award from Government of the Republic of India in January 2008 as well as Grand Commander of the Order of the Star and Key of the Indian Ocean (GCSK) from the Government of the Republic of Mauritius in March 2008.
-In Paris, Ramgoolam received the Prix Louise Michel, awarded generally each year to a high personality in recognition of his or her outstanding contribution in the political field.
-He was made Doctor of Science (Honoris Causa) by the Padmashree Dr D. Y. Patil University, Mumbai, India in February 2009, Fellow of the Royal College of Physicians (FRCP) of the Royal College of Physicians, London in May 2009, Honorary Doctor by Staffordshire University, United Kingdom in July 2010, Order of the Rule of Law by the World Jurist Association, Bethesda, Maryland, USA in April 2011, Overseas Bencher by the Inner Temple, United Kingdom in April 2011 and Doctor of Laws (Honoris Causa) by the Kurukshetra University, Haryana, India in February 2012.
+Ramgoolam has received many accolades and honours.

+In 1998 he was made an honorary fellow of the London School of Economics and Political Science (LSE), Dr Honoris Causa by the University of Mauritius, doctor honoris causa from Aligarh Muslim University, India and doctor honoris causa by the Jawaharlal Nehru University, India in October 2005.

+He was made a Grand officier de la Légion d'honneur (France) in March 2006, the Honorary Freeman of Rodrigues from Rodrigues Regional Assembly in March 2007; the Wilberforce Medal from Wilberforce Lecture Trust, Hull, UK, in June 2007; The Rajiv Gandhi Award from Mumbai Regional Congress Committee, India, in August 2007; the Pravasi Bharatiya Samman Award from Government of India in January 2008 as well as Grand Commander of the Order of the Star and Key of the Indian Ocean (GCSK) from the Government of the Republic of Mauritius in March 2008.
+In Paris, Ramgoolam received the Prix Louise Michel, awarded generally each year to a personality in recognition of his or her outstanding contribution in the political field.
+He was made Doctor of Science (Honoris Causa) by the Padmashree Dr D. Y. Patil University, Mumbai, India in February 2009, Fellow of the Royal College of Physicians (FRCP) of the Royal College of Physicians, London in May 2009, honorary doctorate by Staffordshire University, United Kingdom in July 2010, Order of the Rule of Law by the World Jurist Association, United States, in April 2011, Overseas Bencher by the Inner Temple, UK, in April 2011 and Doctor of Laws (Honoris Causa) by the Kurukshetra University, Haryana, India in February 2012.

+Personal life

+On 8 July 1979, Ramgoolam married Veena Brizmohun, a Mauritian who grew up in England and was studying social sciences at the University of London.
+The wedding ceremony, held at Cinema BDC in Quatre Bornes, was attended by Governor General Dayendranath Burrenchobay, opposition leader Anerood Jugnauth, and others.
+The newly-wed couple returned to London where Veena planned to complete her studies, and her husband wanted to specialise in cardiology.